v1.0

 8 Telemetry and controls TELE-CORE-01 Real-time reporting of V, I, P, Q, f, SOC, alarms, and limit states.
 Must support 3 concurrent Modbus TCP connections with all points being polled at 1 second frequency.
 SOC values must be included in all telemetry reporting.

-9 Control transparency artifacts MODEL-CORE-01 Provide EMT model + dq impedance vs frequency + Nyquist/passivity artifacts.
-Also, comply with NERC Reliability Guidelines.
+9 Control transparency artifacts MODEL-CORE-01 Provide EMT model + validation against impedance/admittance scan (dq impedance vs frequency) + Nyquist/passivity artifacts.
+Comply with NERC Reliability Guidelines.

 10 DR dispatch capability OPS-CORE-01 Follow dispatch setpoints with defined response time, ramp limits, and SOC reserve logic